-For the DiMarzio Fast Track 2 wiring, one coil uses White for Positive and Green for Negative, while the other uses Red for Positive and Black for Negative.
-(Fig 1)
+In the Fast Track 2, one coil uses White for Positive and Green for Negative, while the other uses Red for Positive and Black for Negative (Fig 1).

-We begin the DiMarzio Fast Track 2 wiring by considering the Red Wire to be the primary Hot Wire and also the beginning of the first coil.
+We begin wiring by considering the Red wire to be the primary Hot and also the beginning of the first coil.
 The end of the first coil is the Black wire, so we solder that to the White wire, which is the beginning of the second coil.
-The end of the second coil is Green, and that is our primary Ground Wire.
-It’s standard practice to solder the Green and Bare wires together.
-(Fig 2)
+The end of the second coil is Green, and that is our primary Ground wire.
+It’s standard practice to solder the Green and Bare wires together (Fig 2).

 Once these final wires are in place, your project is complete!

 Many other modifications, such as adding a toggle switch or tone control, are just components added on to this circuit.
-So, take a look around humbuckersoup.com wiring diagrams for the many other ways that you can wire your humbucker and open up your tonal possibilities.
+So, take a look around at our wiring diagrams for the many other ways that you can wire your humbucker and open up your tonal possibilities.